Amsteltram: Uithoornlijn

 A bus-only roadway runs over the former railway right-of-way from Uithoorn Centrum to where the right-of-way curves north.
-Tram tracks will be added to the roadway to support both buses and trams.
-The extension will include a bridge over highway N201 at the south end of the embankment over Legmeerpolder, and an underpass to pass under Zijdelweg.
-The tram line will cross the streets Randweg, Bieslook, Aan de Zoom and Boerlagelaan at grade with each crossing, protected by crossing gates, warning lights and a bell.
-There will also be warning lights at the stops Aan de Zoom and Uithoorn Station where riders can cross the tracks to access the desired platform.
+Tram tracks were added to the roadway to support both buses and trams.
+The extension included a bridge over highway N201 at the south end of the embankment over Legmeerpolder, and an underpass to pass under Zijdelweg.
+The tram line crosses the streets Randweg, Bieslook, Aan de Zoom and Boerlagelaan at grade with each crossing, protected by crossing gates, warning lights and a bell.
+There are also warning lights at the stops Aan de Zoom and Uithoorn Station where riders can cross the tracks to access the desired platform.

-The three new stations will have parking for autos and bicycles.
-The estimated travel time from Uithoorn Centrum to Amsterdam Zuid station will be 29 minutes.
-Ninety percent of the addresses in Uithoorn will be within a radius of 800 m from a tram stop or a radius of 400 m from a connecting bus line.
+The scheduled travel time from Uithoorn Centrum to Amsterdam Zuid station is 30 minutes.
+The three new stations have parking for autos and bicycles.
+Ninety percent of the addresses in Uithoorn are within a radius of 800 m from a tram stop or a radius of 400 m from a connecting bus line.